Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `privateEndpoints.lock.name`

-Optional.
 Specify the name of lock.

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.manualPrivateLinkServiceConnections`

-Optional.
 Manual PrivateLink Service Connections.

 - Required: No
 - Type: array

 ### Parameter: `privateEndpoints.name`

-Optional.
 The name of the private endpoint.

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.privateDnsZoneGroupName`

-Optional.
 The name of the private DNS zone group to create if privateDnsZoneResourceIds were provided.

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.privateDnsZoneResourceIds`

-Optional.
 The private DNS zone groups to associate the private endpoint with.
 A DNS zone group can support up to 5 DNS zones.

 - Required: No
 - Type: array

 ### Parameter: `privateEndpoints.roleAssignments`

-Optional.
 Array of role assignments to create.

 - Required: No
 - Type: array